hoodsy/co/mvp/features.md

   - (FUTURE) By date/time

 - (FUTURE) Mark videos at times, with comments
 - (FUTURE) Select colors for each tribes

+### (NEEDS NAME) Tribes / Resources / Bookmarks

+- Default to personal dashboard on share/save
+  - Optionaly, able to bucket into tribe/dashboard/list at this time
+  - Otherwise, easily move to other lists from personal dashboard

+- (FUTURE) Draggable, manageable group lists
+- (FUTURE) Public tribes for anyone to join
+- (DECISION) Reduce dashboard/list to folders, which are nestable?